ansshameed/ansshameed/README.md

 🌟 Proactive student currently pursuing a Bachelors in Computer Science at University of Bristol.

-🌟 Previously interned at a large financial institution as a developer on the equities trading floor facilitating software for OMS (Order Management System).
+🌟 Previously interned at Bank of America on the equities trading floor facilitating software for OMS (Order Management System).

 🌟 Currently developing algorithmic trading strategies to better understand quantitative finance.